meshery/meshery/docs/pages/guides/tutorials/kubernetes-pods.md

 category: tutorials
 language: en
 list: include
-abstract: "Explore Kubernetes Pods using Meshery in an interactive live cluster environment, through a series of hands-on excercises."
+abstract: "Explore Kubernetes Pods using Meshery in an interactive live cluster environment, through a series of hands-on exercises."
 ---

 ### Introduction